Inclusion at Chilton Primary School

 Where learners are not making the expected progress and are significantly behind their peers, evidence is gathered from school, home and the learner him/herself to make a detailed assessment of need and put in place the appropriate provision.
 For those with more complex needs, an Educational Health and Care (EHC) Plan may be agreed.
 These will replace the current statements of special educational needs over the next three years.

 As stated in our SEN policy, if a parent or guardian is concerned about SEN provision for their child, initial contact should be made with the class teacher.
 A meeting will be arranged, which may include the Headteacher and/or Inclusion Manager, to discuss the concern.
 Parents can request an appointment with the Headteacher directly.
-The Parent Partnership Service is available to support parents in meetings concerning their child’s progress and welfare.
+SENDIASS Oxfordsire (Supporting parents of children and young people with SEND) is available to support parents in meetings concerning their child’s progress and welfare.

 In the event of a formal complaint concerning SEN provision, parents/guardians are advised to contact the Headteacher and follow the Oxfordshire LA procedure in the first instance.
 Parents may also contact the Governing Body.
 Government publications regarding parents’ rights are available in school.